 There was barely a trail to California in the 1840s, and the only way to travel was by foot, horseback, or wagon.
 In the mid-1840s, the overland trip took 5 - 6 months.
-The first wagons to come into California arrived at Sutter's Fort in 1844 with the Murphy-Stephens-Townsend Party.
-After abandoning several wagons in the Sierra, the Murphy-
+The first wagons to come into California arrived at Sutter's Fort in 1844 with the Stephens-Murphy Party.
+After abandoning several wagons in the Sierra, the Stephens-Murphy Party crossed the mountains and traveled to the Fort with only five or six wagons.
+This was the first wagon party to successfully complete their trip to California.
+This was just the beginning.